 This working group has been established to explore the future ways of assuring the safety of multi- and manycore implementations.

 Please contact Lee in the first instance as Louise will soon be on leave.
 Both co-chairs will receive emails to MCWG@scsc.uk.

 If you would like to become a member of the MCWG, please contact us at MCWG@scsc.uk.

 Membership is open to all, and we welcome members from all areas of industry, academia, regulatory and everything in between.

-There is still an intention to hold a seminar on the topic of safety for multi/manycore, later in the year when restrictions have been lifted with a provisional date of 24 September 2020, which will give us an opportunity to report back on the MCWG progress.
-You can find more details here: https://scsc.uk/e638.
+A seminar on the topic of safety for multi/manycore will be held on 11 November 2021, which will give us an opportunity to report back on the MCWG progress.
+You can find more details here: https://scsc.uk/e812.